- An authentic strand of beard hair from Charles I (1600-1649)

 King Charles I (1600-1649) took to the English throne in 1625.
 An unpopular monarch with a tyrannical bent, he soon turned the powerful institutions of government against himself.
 His marriage to a Roman Catholic (Henrietta Maria) was another black mark in a Protestant kingdom.

 In 1642 the Parliaments of England and Scotland declared war on the king, under the leadership of Oliver Cromwell.
 The English Civil War raged for four years, ending in a Royalist defeat.
 Charles I surrendered at Newark-on-Trent in May 1646 and was beheaded the following year.

 Charles I occupies a key position in English history as the first (and last) monarch to be tried of treason and beheaded.

 Following his execution in London, Charles I’s head was sewn back on to his body.
 He was buried at St George’s Chapel in Windsor Castle.

 Over time, the location of the king’s tomb was forgotten.
 It was only rediscovered in 1813, during renovation works to the chapel.
 Sir Henry Halford, then physician to King George III, carried out an exhumation of the remains that year.

-It was during this process that Halford clipped two locks from the body of Charles I. This strand comes from those two locks.
+It was during this process that Halford clipped two locks from Charles' body.
+Your strand comes from these two locks.